zhyd1997/storybook/MIGRATION.md

 > [!NOTE]
 > You need to set the feature flag `backgroundsStoryGlobals` to `true` in your `.storybook/main.ts` to use the new format and set the value with `globals`.

-The `addon-backgrounds` addon now uses a new format for parameters.
-The `backgrounds` parameter is now an object with an `options` property that is assigned to an object of background values, where the key is used when setting the global value.
+The `addon-backgrounds` addon now uses a new format for configuring its list of selectable backgrounds.
+The `backgrounds` parameter is now an object with an `options` property.
+This `options` object is a key-value pair where the key is used when setting the global value, the value is an object with a `name` and `value` property.

 ```diff
 // .storybook/preview.js